johnmarktaylor91/torchlens/README.md

 Torchlens is a package for doing exactly two things:

-1) Easily extracting the results of every single intermediate operation from a PyTorch model—no modifications needed—in one line of code.
+1) Easily extracting the activations from every single intermediate operation from a PyTorch model—no modifications needed—in one line of code.
 "Every" means every.
 2) Understanding the model's computational structure via an intuitive automatic visualization and extensive metadata about the network's computational graph.